Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Ave 3E Main Gate

-MCAS Yuma is a desert town with plenty of sunshine (4,055 hours of sun per year of 4,456 possible).
-Average temperatures range from a low of 41 degrees to a high of 128.
-Since Yuma has ideal weather, snow birds like to visit from October through March to enjoy the sunshine.
+MCAS Yuma is located in a desert town with plenty of sunshine.
+Average temperatures range from a low of 41 degrees to highs in the 120s.
+Since Yuma has ideal weather, snow birds like to visit from October through April to enjoy the sunshine.
 Snow birds are retirees who live up north and want to fly south for warmer weather during the winter months.
 During this timeframe, our population doubles and traffic is slow moving.
-Population of Yuma County (year-round) is 94,361 with an additional 91,000 snow bird population in the winter months.
+Population of Yuma County (year-round) is 95,000 with an additional 91,000 snow bird population in the winter months.
 During the year, starting in March, Yuma can be over 120 degrees and July through September can heat up when the humidity increases during monsoon season.

 Two domestic pets are allowed per household on base.
 Animals must be registered with the Station Veterinarian and PMO and must be under control of their owner at all times.
 Call 928-269-6303, PMO for more information on pet registration.

-All firearms must be registered at the Pass and ID Office within three days of arriving at MCAS Yuma.
+All firearms must be registered with PMO within 24 hours of arriving at MCAS Yuma.

 SAFETY/SECURITY PRECAUTIONS: Motorcycle and moped course required.
 Contact Ground Safety at 928-269-2965/5769.
 Helmets required on motorcycles.
 SECNAVINST 6055.4 of 22Nov94 requires helmets to be worn when bicycling aboard DoD installations.
 Other restrictions: walkers and joggers must be at least three feet off roadway.